 In case the impact of one of the errors as described in point 7.2.10.1 is identified as unacceptable on the Infrastructure Manager’s network, the Infrastructure Manager, based on the information previously provided by on-board manufacturers within the ERA questionnaires, shall identify the ERTMS vehicles authorised to run on its network or being authorised to run on its network that have not implemented a solution which mitigates the interoperability or safety problem caused by the specification error.
 In case of significant impact on existing vehicles running on its network reported by on-board manufacturers (with the support of operators), the Infrastructure Manager can voluntarily decide to evaluate the implementation of temporary trackside mitigation measures in order to facilitate existing vehicles to continue their services until on-board error corrections are implemented.

 The Infrastructure Manager shall register in the related RINF () parameter which error corrections are applicable (i.e. the errors preventing normal service in the network) for the on-board.
-This shall be registered at the latest 12 months after the entry into force of the TSI or shall be registered in case of new or upgrade trackside implementation within its network.
+Error corrections shall be registered: for the first time no later than 6 months after the latest date between 28 September 2023 and the publication by the Agency of the Baseline Compatibility Analysis (BCA) including the answers to the questionnaires; and whenever there is a change in the applicable error corrections due to new or upgrade trackside implementation within the infrastructure manager’s network.

 For impacted ERTMS trackside subsystems, Infrastructure Managers shall implement the relevant trackside error corrections enabling a TSI compliant CCS on-board (including on-board error correction implementation) to provide a normal service, in accordance with appendix B (Table B2) of this CCS TSI.